How to Wrap

 You’ve successfully hidden your loved one’s new bike for the last month without a hint of suspicion; surely that’s the hard part over right?

 Not quite – you still have to wrap it!
 Anyone who has ever attempted to wrap a bike with wrapping paper deserves a medal.
-It’s a task which takes a lot of time and patience, that not many of us are blessed with at 10pm on Christmas Eve!
+Compared to wrapping a boxed helmet, it’s a task which takes a lot of time and patience, that not many of us are blessed with at 10pm on Christmas Eve!

 We’ve heard some brilliant excuses over the years here at Raleigh; “Santa ran out of wrapping paper.”, “It wouldn’t fit in the sleigh and one of Santa’s elf’s had to ride it round” and so on.
 But sometimes these excuses just don’t cut it; perhaps your children are more inquisitive than most or maybe your gift is for a big kid who won’t be fooled.